gorbypark/unisx/README.md

 ---

-# unisx

-A flexible styling utility for React Native Unistyles that dynamically constructs styles based on provided conditions and an optional state object.

-## Description
+## Unisx

-`unisx` is a React Native Unistyles utility that simplifies the process of conditional styling.
-It allows you to define a set of styles and apply them based on certain conditions and component states, such as `pressed` or `hovered`.
-It was loosely inspired by the clsx utility that conditionally concatenates classNames into a string, however this utility will return an array of styles.
+`unisx` is a tiny (~512 bytes gzipped) React Native utility for Unistyles that simplifies the process of conditional styling.
+It allows you to apply a set of Unistyle styles based on certain conditions and component states, such as `pressed` or `hovered`.
+It was loosely inspired by the clsx utility that conditionally concatenates classNames into a string, however this utility's syntax differs and returns an array of styles.

 ## Installation